wolong3385/EatVul-Resources/README.md

 # EatVul-Resources
 EaTVul: ChatGPT-based Evasion Attack Against Software   Vulnerability Detection

-This paper was recently accepted by USENIX Security'24 by the end of February 2024.
-We are currently finalizing the code and will make it available very soon.
+This paper was accepted by USENIX Security '24.
+The source code and datasets provided are for research use only and not for commercial use.